Schrotty/Schrotty/README.md

 #### Bit about me

-I am 28, a student, programmer with a heart for bugs, and most of the time confused about what I am doing.
+I am 30, a student, programmer with a heart for bugs, and most of the time confused about what I am doing.
 Most of my projects here are just for fun and often experimental or stupid as hell.
 I love bad JavaScript jokes as much I love tea and I love tea a lot! 🍵

 #### Languages

-My preferred languages are either Scala or C#, but I also use Java, Python, and some JavaScript/ TypeScript.
+My preferred languages are either Scala or C#, but I also use PHP, Java, Python, and some JavaScript/ TypeScript.

 #### Frameworks and Tools